skip to main content

 10. Third-Party Services

-For necessary security, statistical, and technical purposes, third parties whose services we use may process data in connection with our activities in an aggregated, anonymized, or pseudonymized manner.
-This may include performance or usage data required to provide the respective service.
+For necessary security-relevant, statistical, and technical purposes, third parties whose services we use may process data in connection with our activities and operations in an aggregated, anonymized, or pseudonymized manner.
+This concerns, for example, performance or usage data in order to be able to offer the respective service.

 10.1 Digital Infrastructure

-We use services from specialized third parties to utilize the necessary digital infrastructure in connection with our activities and operations.
+We use services of specialized third parties to be able to use the required digital infrastructure in connection with our activities and operations.
 This includes, for example, hosting and storage services from selected providers.

 We use third-party services to embed maps into our website.